FrederikTobner/JANUS/book/src/chapter-03-boot-process/boot-assembly-64bit.md

 [!side]
 Ever notice how the x86 segment descriptor layout feels like a memory scavenger hunt?
 The fields are scattered all over: first you get a the 8 most signifiant bits from 0x3F, then the 24 least significant bits are stored from 0x27 to 0x10.
 The limit is split too, with 4 bits at 0x33-0x30 and 16 bits at 0x0F-0x00.
 And don't get me started on the access byte and flags in between, they are as mysterious as a `Sys Req` key on a keyboard.
-You practically need a treasure map and a decoder ring just to specify the base address of the segment.
+You practically need a treasure map and and a compass to piece together a single segment descriptor!
 [/!side]

-These concepts are essential for memory management (Chapter 5), context switching, and system calls.
+These concepts are essential for fully understanding the later chapters.
-Additionally if you would like to support Bootloaders that leave you in 32-bit mode like GRUB you need to do this all manually.
+Additionally if you would like to support Bootloaders that leave you in 32-bit mode like GRUB you need to do this manually.

 ## The Complete Boot Sequence